 As the communications industry in Scotland begins to bounce back from the impact of the pandemic, the CIPR Scotland is on hand to help our members on the road to recovery.

-We have a thriving community of PR professionals across Scotland, and our new Here To Help initiative will give members exclusive access to new and existing opportunities that support CPD, innovation and careers.
+We have a thriving community of PR professionals across Scotland, and our Here To Help initiative gives members exclusive access to new and existing opportunities that support CPD, innovation and careers.

-The new initiative will signpost exciting opportunities in Scotland and those available to global members of the CIPR.
+There are a wide range of exciting opportunities in Scotland and available to global members of the CIPR.
 Here are some of the ways we can help you this year.

 OPPORTUNITIES FOR EVERY CIPR SCOTLAND MEMBER

-Here To Help events programme: throughout 2021 the CIPR Scotland will host monthly CPD events to help members adapt to the changing communications and business landscapes in Scotland.
+Here To Help events programme: throughout 2022 the CIPR Scotland will host monthly CPD events to help members adapt to the changing communications, public sector and business landscapes in Scotland.
 Check out our events calendar here.

 CPD & Resources Hub: the CIPR CPD platform provides a framework for your professional development.
-There are nearly 1,400 learning activities to choose from including a bank of free webinars, skills guides and whitepapers.
+There are more than 150 skills guides, webinars and podcasts.
 Start your CPD journey here.

-CIPR Global Training: we continue to offer virtual CIPR training courses for members at a heavily discounted rate.
+CIPR Global Training: we offer CIPR training courses for members at a heavily discounted rate.
 From strategy to risk management and writing skills, these courses will support your development.
 Check out the course list here.

 Influence Magazine: our quarterly digital magazine is produced exclusively for CIPR members.
-You can read your free online edition and the best communications blogs here.
+You can read your free e-zine and the best communications blogs here.

-Engage Podcast: a new quarterly CIPR podcast explores the challenges facing communications practitioners right now.
-The first episode discusses doing diversity differently – available here.
+Engage Podcast: a quarterly CIPR podcast explores the challenges facing communications practitioners right now.
+Available here.

 Ethics helpline: if you are ever faced with an ethical dilemma and the right thing to do isn’t clear, you can contact the CIPR’s free helpline here.